|

 draw near to you!"
 Remember he ran up to his son, and what does it

-say, "His father saw him, ran up to him, threw his arms around him" and
+say, "His father saw him, ran up to him, threw his arms around him"

 did what?
 Kissed him.
 The son longed for that relationship.
 And then